hulomjosuan21/hulomjosuan21/README.md

 # Hi there, I'm Josuan 👋

 👨‍💻 **3rd Year Bachelor of Science in Information Technology Student**
-🎓 Passionate about web development, technology, and continuous learning!
+🎓 Passionate about software development, technology, and continuous learning!

 ---